pubeldev/OpenPrintTag/docs_src/nfc_technical_details.md

 - [Concise Binary Object Representation (CBOR)](https://cbor.io/)

 ## Notes & recommendations
+   1. The standard was designed with ICODE SLIX2 320 B tag in mind, but it should be compatible with all NFC-V tags.
+      - Smaller tags might not fit all features/data the Prusa Material standard offers.
+It is up to the manufacturers to decide what data they want to provide in that case.
    1. **The NDEF record shall not be split into multiple NDEF record chunks.**
       - Splitting the record would break the "virtual space" of the payload and would complicate implementation.
    1. We recommend to **expand the payload of the NDEF record so that the whole available memory of the NFC tag is used.**